beamaia/federated_system_mnist/Readme.md

 ## Running the application
 ### Environment Config
-The application was made using Python 3.10 and a few libraries that you may need to install.
+The application was made using Python 3.10 and there are a few libraries that you may need to install.
 It is recommended to use a virtual environment, for that you may run the following commands:

 ```sh